|

 - Air pressure is created by the earth's gravity.
 Gravity is pulling the air towards the earth.
 Many kilometers of air are stacked on the earth, resulting in compressed air.
 The highest pressure is near the earth's surface and the lowest pressures is near space.

-- Air wants to accelerate from a high to a low pressure area.
+- Air wants to accelerate from a higher to a lower pressure area.

-- Air pressure drops WHILE it is accelerating towards a low pressure area.
+- Air pressure drops WHILE it is accelerating towards a lower pressure area.

-- Air pressure rises WHILE it is de-accelerating towards a high pressure area.
+- Air pressure rises WHILE it is accelerating towards/from a higher pressure area.

 - Because speed is relative; speed has no influence upon pressure.

-When on top of a wing there is low pressure; this does not mean the air is pulling the wing up.
+When on top of a wing there is lower pressure; this does not mean the air is pulling the wing up.
 The right interpretation is: there is more pressure under the wing than there is on top, thus the force is up.
-The atmospheric pressure (about 1.033 kg/cm2 at sea level) is pushing the wing up, pressure created by the earth's gravity.
-Low pressure is still pressure.

 Temperature